Traditional Indian tabla with carrying bag, hammer and cushions. Ø Dayan: 19cm x 28cm high, 4.8kg / Bayan: 30cm!

 🎯 Other features

-Skins: Two membranes of animal skin glued together (the outer skin is stretched, the central skin contains a black circle called syahi which produces the harmonics).
+Skins: Two animal skin membranes glued together (the outer skin is stretched, the central skin contains a black circle called syahi which produces the harmonics).

 Tuning: With wooden wedges and a special hammer

-Standard tuning: around C or D, but depends on the voice or lead instrument
+Standard tuning: around C or D, but depends on the voice or main instrument

 🧩 Game Type & Function

-Tabla requires years of apprenticeship (often in the form of guru-shishya parampara, master-student).
+The tabla requires years of learning (often in the form of guru-shishya parampara, master-student).

-There are different gharanas (schools of style): Delhi, Lucknow, Benares, Punjab…
+There are different gharanas (schools of style): Delhi, Lucknow, Varanasi, Punjab…

 The tabla uses a vocal rhythmic language called bols, allowing rhythms to be taught orally.